 - Whether or not a substitution may be made because the goods/services are no longer available

-In the case of a substitution, the supplier is obliged to inform the consumer of a substitution and both refund and carry the cost of return if the consumer is not satisfied with the substitution - The right to cancel - your right to cancel, as well as the consumers
+In the case of a substitution, the supplier is obliged to inform the consumer of a substitution and both refund and carry the cost of return if the consumer is not satisfied with the substitution

-Written confirmation: must be provided when the consumer orders online
+Written confirmation must be provided when the consumer orders online

 The contract begins as soon as the consumer sends the order.
 At this point you must send the consumer a written confirmation of the contract by email (or any "unalterable" medium) containing all the information set out in the previous section as well as the following: